Century (cricket)

-In cricket, a century is a score of 100 or more runs in a single innings by a batsman.
+In cricket, a century is a score of 100 or more runs in a single innings by a batter.
 The term is also included in "century partnership" which occurs when two batsmen add 100 runs to the team total when they are batting together.
-A century is regarded as a landmark score for batsmen and a player's number of centuries is generally recorded in their career statistics.
+A century is regarded as a landmark score for batters and a player's number of centuries is generally recorded in their career statistics.
 Scoring a century is loosely equivalent in merit to a bowler taking a five-wicket haul, and is commonly referred to as a ton or hundred.
 Scores of more than 200 runs are still statistically counted as a century, although these scores are referred to as double (200–299 runs), triple (300–399 runs), and quadruple centuries (400–499 runs), and so on.
 Reaching 50 runs in an innings is known as a half-century.

-Scoring a century at Lord's earns the batsman a place on the Lord's honours boards.
+Scoring a century at Lord's cricket ground in London earns the batter a place on the Lord's honours boards.